What is the Model Context Protocol?

 How MCP0 Works

-MCP0 provides a user-friendly interface to create, test, and share Model Context Protocols.
-Define your data sources, tools, and response schemas, then test them with AI assistants.
+MCP0 provides a user-friendly interface to create, test, and share MCP servers.
+Define tools/resources/prompts and their JSON Schemas, then test with MCP-capable hosts.

 - 1